Manage Schemas in Confluent Cloud

 • Access Control to Schema Registry is based on API key and secret.

 • Your VPC must be able to communicate with the Confluent Cloud Schema Registry public internet endpoint.
-For more information, see Use Confluent Cloud Schema Registry in a VPC-peered environment.
+For more information, see Use Confluent Cloud Schema Registry to connect to a Public Endpoint in a Private Networking Environment.

-• Available on Amazon Web Services (AWS), Azure (Microsoft Azure), and GCP (Google Cloud Platform) for cloud provider geographies located in the US, Europe, and APAC.
-For each cloud provider, geographies are mapped under the hood to specific regions, as described in Choose a Stream Governance package and enable Schema Registry for Confluent Cloud.
+• Available on Amazon Web Services (AWS), Azure (Microsoft Azure), and Google Cloud for cloud provider geographies located in the US, Europe, and APAC.
+For each cloud provider, geographies are mapped under the hood to specific regions, as described in Add a cloud environment.

 • High availability (HA) is achieved by having multiple nodes within a cluster always in running state, with each node running in a different availability zone (AZ).